-Takes about 2-3 months to plan
+Time: Takes about 2-3 months to plan

 - Increase commercial tobacco awareness

-- Increase support for commercial tobacco-free school campus
+- Increase support for commercial tobacco-free campus

 - Create change in individual behavior

 The Wall of Remembrance and Memorial Service is a powerful way to put a face on the impact that commercial tobacco has on our communities.
-The event is designed to memorialize and honor those who have died or have been made ill as a result of tobacco use.
+The event is designed to memorialize and honor those who have died or have been made ill as a result of commercial tobacco use.
 The event is like a funeral or memorial service.
-Ministers or religious leaders can offer prayers and their own stories of congregants who have died from commercial tobacco use.
-Speakers can include people who have lost a loved one or someone who has suffered the effects of their own tobacco use (e.g. laryngectomy).
-The BB Demonstration (see page 27) is an excellent demonstration to use as part of the Memorial Service program.
+Ministers or religious leaders can offer prayers and their own stories of congregation members who have died from commercial tobacco use.
+Speakers can include people who have lost a loved one or someone who has suffered the effects of their own commercial tobacco use (e.g. laryngectomy).
+The BB Demonstration (instructions follow right after this description) is a powerful tool to use as part of the program.